pipewrk/geekist.co/cm8d1fb2u000409jx1g2mcyvf.md

 You see, I saw a video called *“Best Practices for Next.js Apps”* and the first thing the guy said was, “Dude, are you using Page Router?
 Stop.
 Use App Router.”
 I asked ChatGPT, and you know what it basically? *“Oh, App Router is like how we built websites in the late 90s and early 2000s.”*

 At that moment, something inside me broke.

 At that point, I forced my partner to sit down and listen to me rant.
 I went on and on and finally ended with telling her what I would say to FrontEnd Devs at the time:

 > *It doesn’t matter if server-side is gold if your client-side code looks like Medusa just woke up from a freaking hangover.*

 Finally got her to laugh at something, so I guess that is a win.
 And the ranting made me feel better but before I go, there's some things that need to be said.

 Frontend Development pushed browsers so damn far that they became full-fledged operating systems. \_Chromebook anyone?\_

 It pushed GPUs to their limits.
 It pushed JS engines to the point where V8 became so powerful that it didn’t just optimise web performance - it gave birth to entire server-side ecosystems like Node.js & Deno

 Meanwhile, server-side computing kept getting stronger.
 But most of those BFFs?
 Just sitting there, idling.
 So the push came from the frontend: “Wake up, server.
 We need you to do more.”

 And now?
 We’re finally waking up to the fact that frontend wasn’t supposed to be doing all the heavy lifting.

 And finally, we are shifting back, so I’d say…

 * Goodbye hydration hell.

 * Goodbye unnecessary client-side API calls.

 * Goodbye shipping 5MB of JavaScript just to render a list.

 And then I’'ll say…

 * Welcome back, server-rendered HTML.

 * Welcome back, pre-rendered content.

 * Welcome back universal UIs

-### 🔥 Welcome to Web0+.
+### 🔥 Welcome to WebO+.